nextgenswitch/.github/profile/README.md

-## Next Generation Programmable SoftSwitch and PBX
+## Next Generation SoftSwitch, PBX and Contact Center (CCPAAS) Solution
-# NextGenSwitch is a programmable API driven sip SoftSwitch with built in Multitenant PBX , Call Center and Call campaign solution .
+# NextGenSwitch is a cutting-edge, programmable API-driven SIP SoftSwitch designed to revolutionize voice communication solutions for businesses of all sizes.